Eko741/Arkadkabinett/plan.md

  - No user data except username, password and volvo card ID is stored
  - Passwords are stored hashed

+## Encryption
+Client requests public key.
+Host sends public key
+Client generates symmetric key
+Client sends symmetric key encrypted with public key Host decrypts symmetric key and uses it for further encrypted commmunication

 ## Changes
  - Only path to the OS is reading files.
 Therefore URL needs to be cleaned
  - Caching frequently requested data
  - Better UI
  - Request header should use a hashtable
  - HTTPS certification
  - Symmetric key instead of RSA